renovatebot/renovate/website/docs/configuration-options.md

 - **Node.js** - [Read our Node.js documentation](https://renovatebot.com/docs/node#configuring-support-policy)

+## suppressNotifications

+Use this field to suppress various types of warnings and other notifications from Renovate.
+"packageRules: [{
+"suppressNotifications": ["branchAutomergeFailure"]
+}]
+the following config will suppress the comment which is added to PR when branch automerge faild.

 ## terraform

 Currently Terraform support is limited to Terraform registry sources and github sources that include semver refs, e.g. like `github.com/hashicorp/example?ref=v1.0.0`.